-The Fund is funded by member and nonemployer contributing entity (Nonemployer) contributions.
+Funding is provided by member and nonemployer contributing entity (Nonemployer) contributions.
 Contribution provisions are established by statute and may be amended only by the General Assembly.

-Member Contributions: Member contribution requirements are set forth in O.C.G.A. §47-11-40 and are not actuarially determined.
-Each member must contribute \$105 per month; however, the requirement to pay dues ceases after the member has paid dues for 30 years.
+Member Contributions: Member contribution requirements are set forth in O.C.G.A.
+47-25-41 and are not actuarially determined.
+Members must contribute 3.42% of their salary each month, subject to a limit that is based on the population of the member's county.

-Nonemployer Contributions: In accordance with O.C.G.A. §47-11-50 and §47-11-51, the State of Georgia provides nonemployer contributions to the Fund through the collection of court fines, forfeitures, and fees.
-For each criminal and quasi-criminal case involving the violation of State of Georgia traffic laws which is before a probate court and results in the collection of a fine or forfeiture of a bond, \$3 is collected and paid to the Fund.
-For fees associated with various services, the following fees are collected and paid to the Fund:
+Nonemployer Contributions: In accordance with O.C.G.A.
+47-25-60, the State of Georgia provides nonemployer contributions to the Fund through the collection of court fees.
+For each civil matter or proceeding filed in magistrate courts, \$3 is collected by the court and remitted directly to the Fund.